dshieble/dshieble.github.io/_posts/2000-11-02-mapper-stability.md

 * **Estrada Index** The Estrada index of an undirected graph $$G \in \mathcal{G}$$ whose adjacency matrix has eigenvalues $$\lambda_1, \lambda_2, ..., \lambda_n$$ is $$\sum_{i=1}^n e^{\lambda_i}$$.
 The Estrada index measures the centrality of $$G$$, or the degree to which each node in $$G$$ participates in the subgraphs of $$G$$.

-We explore how stable these graph invariants are when we run the KeplerMapper implementation of Mapper with AgglomerativeClustering We use the $$k$$-nearest neighbor filter function, and we run this algorithm with a variety of $$k$$ and resolution values over the following real-world datasets:
+We explore how stable these graph invariants are when we run Mapper with AgglomerativeClustering.
+We use the $$k$$-nearest neighbor filter function, and we run this algorithm with a variety of $$k$$ and resolution values over the following real-world datasets:

 * **Fashion-MNIST** This dataset includes $$70,000$$ unique $$28 \times 28$$ images of clothing that fall into $$9$$ classes.
 To simplify the dataset and reduce the distance between points in the same class we apply the supervised UMAP algorithm to reduce the dimensionality from $$784$$ to $$50$$.